BrianPugh/belay/docs/source/CircuitPython.rst

 Physical Configuration
 ^^^^^^^^^^^^^^^^^^^^^^
-If desired, storage mounting can be configured based on a physical pin state.
+Storage mounting can be configured based on a physical pin state.
 Adding the following contents to ``/boot.py`` will configure the system to:

 * Be in "normal" circuitpython mode if pin 14 is floating/high (due to